noir-lang/zk_bench/README.md

 ## Getting started

 You need to have both Noir and Circom properly installed.
-Then you need to provide binary paths in circom.rs and noir.rs

 ### Tests

 Tests are using [Circom lib](https://github.com/iden3/circomlib/) and [Noir stdlib](https://github.com/noir-lang/noir/tree/master/noir_stdlib)

 - eddsa: eddsa signature verification.
-Not enabled yet
 - gates: AND the inputs together
 - mimc: mimc hash of the input
 - pedersen: pedersen hash of the input